Arrange a more detailed assessment

 Do I need a consent tool to work out if you need a consent.

 If your insurer is not managing your repairs, or if you do not have insurance, you will need to organise qualified professionals to manage necessary repairs.

 Your insurer might arrange for a suitably qualified expert to assess and report on the damage to your property as part of your claim.

 Your insurer uses these reports to help decide your entitlements and to settle your claims,

-including any EQCover portion from Toka Tū Ake EQC.
+including any EQCover portion from Toka Tū Ake EQC [PDF 647KB].
 Your insurer will manage this.

 These reports are for insurance purposes.
 They might not report on building safety or the risk of injury to people.